mapbox/tippecanoe/README.md

 -----------

 Tippecanoe ordinarily uses as many parallel threads as the operating system claims that CPUs are available.
-You can override this number by setting the `TIPPECANOE_MAX_THREADS` environmental variable.
+You can override this number by setting the `TIPPECANOE_MAX_THREADS` environmental variable or using the `--cpus` option.

 Example
 -------